 |Easy jack lock system.|

-Vidiem is the brand owned by Maya Appliances that founded Preethi.
+Vidiem is the brand owned by Maya Appliances which founded Preethi.
 They later sold it to Philips and launched Vidiem.
 The brand has a better presence in South India.
 So, if you are from North India, you may have to take an on-site repair program for hassle-free service after the warranty period.

 The mixer grinder has a 750-watt motor and comes with 3 jars.
 The RPM ranges from 19500 to 20500 cycles without load.